oliv5/cmUpdater/README.md

 v0.4

 -Added function to remove old updates due to them piling up over time if not removed manually.

+v0.41

+-Functions are now only called if your device is properly connected for faster launching of the script

+-Added some more comments

 # -